 Here with some freshly made rosemary fougasse!

 Preheat the oven to 350F.
 Season the mushrooms with salt and pepper.
 In a large oven safe saute pan, add two tablespoons of olive oil to the pan on medium high heat.
 Add the mushrooms and brown both sides.
 Remove the mushrooms and set aside.
 Add the remaining tablespoon of olive oil to the pan and then add the garlic.
 Saute for about two minutes.
 Add in the potatoes and carrots, and continue sautéeing.
 Add in the vegetable stock and cook for a few minutes.
 In a small bowl, add the flour and about a 1/4 cup water and whisk until blended.
 Then stir this into your pan.
 Add in the wine and simmer for about five minutes.
 Tie the rosemary and thyme together with some twine (or just remove the sprigs after cooking).
 Cover the pan with a lid and place in the oven for 45 minutes.
-Take the pan out of the oven and stir in the mushrooms.
-(Since the mushrooms I used are very tender, I didn’t want to overcook them, so I added them in later).
+Take the pan out of the oven and stir in the mushrooms and lentils if using.
+(Since the mushrooms and lentils are very tender, I didn’t want to overcook them, so I added them in later).
 Place the pan back in the oven for 15 minutes.
 Test the potatoes and carrots with a fork to see if they are tender.
 Serve with a side of green peas and fresh bread.